hamajo75/Code-Snippets/Python/asyncio/README.md

 awaited function is finished.

 ## Generators
+Coroutines are a specialized form of generators.
+So let's briefly mention them here.

 Generators are a type of function that allow you to create a sequence of values.
 They are defined with def and use the yield statement to produce a series of values lazily, meaning values are computed as needed rather than all at once.